Schools out... Congratulations!

 Now it's time to celebrate!

-Information will be updated on our Facebook Page regularly in the lead up to Leavers week.
-Keep checking back to get regular updates and breaking news on what’s going to be happening this year at Leavers in Dunsborough and Rottnest Island.
+Stay tuned to the Leavers WA Facebook Page in the lead up to Leavers week.
+This is the best place to get regular updates and breaking news on what’s going to be happening this year at Leavers in Dunsborough and Rottnest Island.

 Click on the links below for more information: